csswizardry/CSS-Guidelines/index.md

 ### Reusability

 With a move toward a more component-based approach to constructing UIs, the idea of reusability is paramount.
-We want to option to be able to move, recycle, duplicate, and syndicate components across our projects.
+We want the option to be able to move, recycle, duplicate, and syndicate components across our projects.

 To this end, we make heavy use of classes.
 IDs, as well as being hugely